Mass and Age determination of the LAMOST data with different Machine Learning methods: Method

 The relation between the precision of prediction and the number of features in the training dataset, base on the relative errors distribution vs. feature numbers, is clearly shown in Fig.~\ref{RF_NOF - MRE}.
 The mean relative error of the test dataset decreases with the increase of the number of training features (orange line) until stable pattern.
 Based on this pattern, we choose the first six stellar parameters to train the model for mass of large sample stars (LS-mass) and meanwhile first nine features for mass and six features for age of RC stars respectively.

-We notice that the LS-mass are mixed with different types of stars which might not belong to the training dataset, so we use the first six stellar parameters of [C/Fe], Teff, [Mg/Fe], [N/Fe], log g, [Ba/Fe] to construct a convex hull in order to determine which stellar types our training model are suitable for, as displayed in Fig.~\ref{Teff - Logg - Mass}.
+We notice that the LS-mass are mixed with different types of stars which might not belong to the training dataset, so we use the first six stellar parameters of [C/Fe], Teff, [Mg/Fe], [N/Fe], log g, [Ba/Fe] to construct a convex hull in order to determine which stellar types our training model are suitable for, as displayed in Fig.~\ref{Teff - Logg - Mass} , we could see our sample is mainly consist of K giant stars including RC and RGB, and there are also very few possible other type stars as such G type, which is consistent with the result that APOKASC is mainly consist of RGB and RC.
+So our large sample is almost consist of K giants, we find that LAMOST DR5 contains around 1 million K giant stars, in this work we also use convex hulls to select 948,216 stars, which are self-consistent.
+Notice that our method could be wildly used in different type of stars if the quality and quantity of the training dataset is enough in the future, and in order to avoid the mixing effects of RGB and RC, we choose not to estimate the age of all large sample here, age of the RGB estimation will be shown in the next work.
 Algorithms that construct convex hulls of various objects have been wildly used in astrophysics, mathematics and computer science.
 Finally, we have 948,216 stars for LS-Mass suitable for the training model based on the \citet{2018ApJS..239...32P}.
 Notice that we have also removed some vacancy values for the red clump catalog before mass and age determination, then we finally get the 163,105 stars to be predicted without convex hull algorithm.